Glasgow-College-UESTC/ip-lectures/2024/lecture 11 - Structures and Bit Manipulation.md

 </div>

+- In computer storage, this scheme is referred to as RAID 5 (distributed parity)
 - Now, disk 2 fails &mdash; we will show that `X2` can be recovered from `X1`, `X3`, and `P`

 ---